-During the trekking, we will spend the nights under double bed canvas.
-Foam mattresses will be provided.
-Meals are prepared by a cook in « a kitchen tent », and will be taken in a big mess tent.
+During the trek, we will spend the nights under canvas 'tents' on a double foam mattresses, that will will provide.
+Meals are prepared by a cook in a kitchen tent and will be shared in a communal mess tent.

-The Moroccan currency unit is the Dirham.
-You will get it only once in Morocco by means of travelers, currency exchange or international credit cards.
-You will find a lot of exchange offices and automatic telling machines in Marrakech, Ouarzazate and Essaouira.
+Moroccan currency unit is the Moroccan Dirham.
+You will only get it once you are in Morocco by means of travelers cheques, currency exchange or international credit cards.
+There are a lot of exchange offices and cash machines (ATM) in Marrakesh, Ouarzazate and Essaouira.

 For your information: 1 euro = 10 Dirhams.